Program Director Spotlight: Jennifer O’Neil, MSW, LCSW – Social Work Program

-Jennifer O’Neil, MSW, LCSW, is the Program Manager for the Master of Social Work program at UNE Online.
+Jennifer O’Neil, MSW, LCSW, is the Program Director for the Master of Social Work program at UNE Online.
 We spoke to her about the program, how she came to the field of social work, and her thoughts on preparing students for life after graduation.

 Can you tell me a little bit about your background and what drew you to UNE Online?